 Buses are the main form of public transport in Argentina, and the system is excellent.
 Urban buses are known as colectivos and cover an extensive route around major cities.

 The reliability of buses can vary according to area and time of day.
 Buses are run by a number of different companies, so fares can vary.
 In some cities, bus fares are fixed for the entire city.
-Most city buses have coin machines, and travellers can pay as they board.
+Most city buses have coin machines, and you can pay as you board.
 Tickets and coupons are also usually available at kiosks around the cities.

 Argentina has a system of long-distance buses as well.
 This is the primary mode of transport used to travel across the country.
-Some of these buses have interiors similar to that of an airline's business-class cabin and even offer on-board dining.
-Similarly to trains, buses also have different seat classes one can choose from.
+Some of these buses have interiors similar to that of an airline’s business-class cabin and even offer on-board dining.
+Similar to trains, buses also have different seat classes you can choose from.

 Underground rail

 Buenos Aires is home to the oldest subway system in South America.
-The six lines of the Buenos Aires subway (subte) can easily be navigated by checking the map which is available online.
-Expats will have to use a SUBE smartcard, which is available for purchase at subte stations, in one of the city's tourist centres or a kiosk (street-side convenience stores).
+You can easily navigate the six lines of the Buenos Aires subway (subte) by checking the map, which is available online.
+You’ll have to use a SUBE smartcard, which is available for purchase at subte stations, in the city’s tourist centres or at a kiosk (street-side convenience stores).
+Since January 2025, you can also pay for subway rides with your credit card, although the SUBE card is still required for buses until the rollout is complete.

 Trams

 Trams are making a slow comeback in Argentina after being phased out in the 1960s.
-There is now a tram line in Buenos Aires that feeds the subte system, as well as a light rail system in the northern suburbs of the city.
+There is now a tram line in Buenos Aires that feeds the subte system (the PreMetro Line E2), as well as a light rail system in the northern suburbs of the city (Tren de la Costa).

 Trolleybuses, which are powered by overhead electric wires, operate in Córdoba, Mendoza and Rosario.